tconbeer/sqlfmt/README.md

 ### Why trailing commas?
 1. Using trailing commas follows the convention of every other written language and programming language
 1. Leading commas require placing the first field name on the same line as `select`, which can obscure that field
-1. SQL query compilation is extremely fast; the "cost" of "last field" errors is very low
+1. SQL query compilation is extremely fast; the "cost" of "last field" errors is very low.
+Some dialects (e.g., BigQuery) even allow a trailing comma in the final field of a select statement
 1. Trailing commas generalize better within `select` statements (e.g. `group by` and `partition by` clauses) and in other kinds of SQL statements (e.g. `insert` statements)

 ### Examples